SigmoidNetmaker/nonuniform-oculomotor-integrator/README.md

-This repository contains MATLAB code that was used for the computational analysis of the oculomotor neural integrator that was described in:
+MATLAB code used for computational analysis of the oculomotor neural integrator as described in:

 Anastasio TJ (1998) Nonuniformity in the linear network model of the oculomotor integrator produces approximately fractional-order dynamics and more realistic neuron behavior.
 Biological Cybernetics.
 79:377-391